 Leather cleats have long been believed to stretch and mold to the wearer’s foot, and nowadays, many synthetic cleats are also form-fitting.
 Buying big and adding an extra insole layer is a nifty way to maximize your mileage, although there is no substitute for the cleat that just feels right.

 The last thing that you’ll have to consider when shopping for cleats is the actual surface of play that you’ll be active on.
-Broadly speaking, there are three types of surfaces, Firm Ground, Artificial Grass, and Indoor/Street surfaces.
+Broadly speaking, there are three types of surfaces, Firm Ground, Artificial Grass similar to what you’d find from Manchester artificial grass installers, and Indoor/Street surfaces.

 - Firm Ground (FG) cleats are by far the most common and are best suited for most grass surfaces.
 The studs on firm ground cleats are built for great traction on the field.